The Naked Brothers Band (TV series): Soundtrack and online merchandise

 On February 17, 2007, "Crazy Car" sold more than 100 thousand downloads online; it was placed on the Billboard Hot 100 charts for seven weeks, and the track was featured on Nickelodeon's Kids' Choice, Vol 3.
 The first and second season soundtrack albums, The Naked Brothers Band (2007) and I Don't Want to Go to School (2008), also ranked the 23rd spot on the top 200 Billboard charts, accumulating over 500 thousand sales.
 The producers of the albums were Michael Wolff and Michael A. Levine, and distributed by Nick Records and Columbia Records.

 On October 8, 2007—the day before The Naked Brothers Band debut album released into stores, the band had an autograph signing for 1,500 fans at Virgin Megastore in Times Square, New York City; they also performed their original song "I'm Out" to a live audience on Good Morning America.
 Additionally, the group's first MTV music video released for their song "If That's Not Love".
 To praise the release of their second season soundtrack album, the band performed their song, "I Don't Want to Go to School" live on the NBC morning show Today.

 During the same month, Nick.com's message boards had 5.3 million pages viewed, causing online madness.
 The show has three video games online that have been played about 24 million times.
 Moreover, fans have downloaded over 800 thousand podcasts.

 Their unreleased soundtrack, titled Throwbacks, for the third season was made available free of a charge on their website as an online download in October 2013.
 The album artist is Nat and Alex Wolff, but it took four years to develop due to the series ending in June 2009.

 U.S. television ratings

 The film premiered on the network to 2.7 million viewers, and placed the top 10 spot on the Nielsen VideoScan children's non-theatrical DVD charts.
 It was also broadcast four times, producing a total viewership of 14 million.

-"The premiere of The Naked Brothers Band series has exploded and continues to grow in popularity as a multiplatform and international property for Nickelodeon."